apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**CIA continues online campaign to recruit Russian spies, citing successes**
+**Bucks fire Adrian Griffin, in talks with Doc Rivers to coach**

-You can read more about it [here](https://www.cbsnews.com/news/cia-online-campaign-recruit-russian-spies-cites-successes/).
+You can read more about it [here](https://www.wisn.com/article/espn-sources-adrian-griffin-dismissed/46507832).

 ## Requirements
 - Python 3.8